Reeker-Liu/DailyLearning/计网/computer_network.md

 - allow collisions and recover from collisions
 - transmit at full channel data rate
-- when colliding use delayed retransmissions to recover
+- when colliding, use delayed retransmissions to recover

 Slotted ALOHA